piisalie/nomadize/README.md

 `rake db:new_migration[migration_name]` - creates a timestamped migration file in db/migrations/ just fill in the details.

 `rake db:migrate` - runs migrations found in db/migrations that have not been run yet

+`rake db:status` - see which migrations have or have not been run

 ## Development